AngryLawyer/a-dabblers-adventures-in-rust/slides.md

 # Pointers

-Pointers are a key part of understanding Rust
+Pointers are a key part of understanding Rust.
+By default, everything goes on the stack, and therefore is freed after it falls out of scope.

 !!!pointers.rs:1